vidhu/PyTapable/docs/source/contributing.rst

 This will run your changes on python-2 and python-3

-Documentation for any new changes are a must.
+Documentation for any new changes to APIs are a must.
 We use `Sphinx <https://www.sphinx-doc.org/en/master/>`__ and to build the documentation locally, run:

 .. code-block:: bash